Building the ports

 Experimental ports:

-• Nintendo Switch (also reffered as Horizon);
+Nintendo Switch (also referred as Horizon)

 Android